 Five months ago, I was given the most devastating news that my dad had taken his own life.
 During the first couple of months I was not able to function as the event that took place clouded every inch of my thinking.
 I struggled to accept or understand what my dad had done and the complexity of his death was overwhelming to say the least.

-Somewhere along however–I chose to live–and from that moment on.
-I have found a strength that keeps manifesting and growing.
+Somewhere along the line however, I chose to live, and from that moment on I have found a strength that keeps manifesting and growing.
 I realized that it was possible to live a happy life again so long as I allowed myself to do so.
 Rather than continuing to seek answers to questions that cannot now and will never be answered, I chose to release myself from being stuck in my grief.

 I am still here and I still have my life to live.